E. V. Timms: Writing success

 Timms began to publish stories, then novels, and eventually became one of the most popular writers in Australia.
 He was best known for his historical romances, although he also wrote radio scripts, adventure stories, biographies and screenplays.

 The wrote the script for The Squatter's Daughter and in 1935 Timms signed a contract to work with Charles Chauvel.
 He worked on the scripts for Uncivilised and Forty Thousand Horsemen.
 He did not work on the script for Chauvel's Rats of Tobruk which has been called an error on the filmmaker's part.

 Cowra break-out

 During World War II Timms rejoined the army on 7 June 1940 and served until 21 June 1946.
 His service was spent in Australia and he finished with the rank of major.
-From October 1943 he was in change of the Italians at the POW camp in Cowra.
+From October 1943 he was in charge of the Italians at the POW camp in Cowra.
 During the Cowra breakout he led C company in fending off a rear attack by the Japanese.